Xeue/Argos-Client/README.md

 # Installation

 ## SQL
+To install Argos you dont need any other software installed.
-To install Argos, you first need to insall Mariadb (Or MySQL, they are interchangable)
+However if you want to track syslogs or record any of the data you first need to insall Mariadb (Or MySQL, they are interchangable)

 Download here: https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.3.1&os=windows&cpu=x86_64&pkg=msi&m=xtom_ams
 Follow this guide: https://mariadb.com/kb/en/installing-mariadb-msi-packages-on-windows/